Terradue/doc-developer-sandbox/source/design/nodes.rst

   skinparam componentStyle uml2

   fork
-    :Task 1;
+    :Task A.1;
   fork again
-    :Task 2;
+    :Task A.2;
   fork again
-    :Task ...;
+    :...;
   fork again
-    :Task n;
+    :Task A.n;
   end fork

-The workflow would be executed as:
+The complete workflow is executed as:

 .. uml::